Zeeman and Hyperfine

 Vector Potential#

-The first equation tells us there’s no magnetic monopoles; the magnetic field B\vec{B} has zero divergence.
-From vector calculus this means there exists a vector field A\vec{A} such that
+The first equation tells us there’s no magnetic monopoles; the magnetic field $\vec{B}$ has zero divergence.
+From vector calculus this means there exists a vector field $\vec{A}$ such that

 Current Density#